jprjr/bigint/README.md

 bigint_copy(&dup,&b); /* dup now has the same data as b */
 ```

-You can increment/decrement a bigint:
+You can increment, decrement, add, subtract, multiply, and divide bigints.

 Functions do not modify your input arguments.